Social network: Structural holes

 In the context of networks, social capital exists where people have an advantage because of their location in a network.
 Contacts in a network provide information, opportunities and perspectives that can be beneficial to the central player in the network.
 Most social structures tend to be characterized by dense clusters of strong connections.
 Information within these clusters tends to be rather homogeneous and redundant.
 Non-redundant information is most often obtained through contacts in different clusters.
 When two separate clusters possess non-redundant information, there is said to be a structural hole between them.
 Thus, a network that bridges structural holes will provide network benefits that are in some degree additive, rather than overlapping.
 An ideal network structure has a vine and cluster structure, providing access to many different clusters and structural holes.

 Networks rich in structural holes are a form of social capital in that they offer information benefits.
 The main player in a network that bridges structural holes is able to access information from diverse sources and clusters.
 For example, in business networks, this is beneficial to an individual's career because he is more likely to hear of job openings and opportunities if his network spans a wide range of contacts in different industries/sectors.
 This concept is similar to Mark Granovetter's theory of weak ties, which rests on the basis that having a broad range of contacts is most effective for job attainment.
+Structural holes have been widely applied in social network analysis, resulting in applications in a wide range of practical scenarios as well as machine learning-based social prediction.